jcgutier/notes/content/posts/amazon-web-services/aws-certified-developer.md

 data key under another key.
 You must store the encrypted form of the data key so that you can use the data key to decrypt the encrypted data in the database.

+KMS stores the CMK, and receives data from the clients, which it encrypts and sends back

+A customer master key (CMK) is a logical representation of a master key.
+The CMK includes metadata, such as the key ID, creation date, description, and key state.
+The CMK also contains the key material used to encrypt and decrypt data.
+You can generate CMKs in KMS, in an AWS CloudHSM cluster, or import them from your key management infrastructure.

+AWS KMS supports symmetric and asymmetric CMKs.
+A symmetric CMK represents a 256-bit key that is used for encryption and decryption.
+An asymmetric CMK represents an RSA key pair that is used for encryption and decryption or signing and verification (but not both), or an elliptic curve (ECC) key pair that is used for signing and verification.

+AWS KMS supports three types of CMKs: customer-managed CMKs, AWS managed CMKs, and AWS owned CMKs.

 ## S3

 Which policy condition allows you to enforce SSL requests to objects stored in your S3 bucket? `aws:SecureTransport`